Mazyod/PhoenixSharp/README.md

   (CustomPayload payload) => Handle(payload)
 );

-// join the channel, handling the reply as needed roomChannel.Join()
+// join the channel, handling the reply response as needed
+// here, we assume JoinResponse and ChannelError are defined roomChannel.Join()
   .Receive(
     ReplyStatus.Ok,
-    reply => joinOkReply = reply
+    reply => okResponse = reply.JsonResponse<JoinResponse>()
   )
   .Receive(
     ReplyStatus.Error,
-    reply => joinErrorReply = reply
+    reply => errorResponse = reply.JsonResponse<ChannelError>()
   );

 // push a message to the channel